certeu/morio/docs/docs/guides/design/readme.md

 ### Ingest at will

-- Before Morio, our log monitoring service was based on [Splunk](https://www.splunk.com/), which has a volume-based licensing model.
+- Before Morio, our log monitoring service was based on a commercial solution, with a volume-based licensing model.
 This made cost a significant factor when making decisions about what data to ingest (or not to).
 - With Morio, we wanted to minimize the cost impact of ingesting additional data